justmat/silos/README.md

 * fx send = send amount (0 - 1)
 * fade time = the duration of fade in/out time when toggling gate, in seconds (0 - 30secs)

-*nb: pitch works like a rate control.
-2 = 1 octave up, 4 = 2 octave up, 0.5 = 1 octave down*
+*nb: speed and pitch work like rate controls.
+1 is base pitch/speed, 2 = 1 octave up/twice as fast, 4 = 2 octave up/twice as twice as fast, 0.5 = 1 octave down/half speed*

 #### in addition to the granulation, thresher also includes an fx bus featuring a lush modulated reverb followed by a bit crusher. the fx parameters are: